Colorful sumac roasted carrots are served over a bed of cool and creamy herbed yogurt sauce in this simple side.

 How to Make Roasted Carrots with Yogurt Sauce:

-- The concept is simple; stir together a yogurt of your choice (dairy or non-dairy for a vegan and/or paleo version) along with a generous fistful of fresh herbs and garlic to make a cool and creamy base for the carrots.
-I’ve used mint, parsley and dill but you can use any combination of fresh spring herbs you have on hand.
+- The concept is simple.
+You’ll start by stirring together the yogurt of your choice (dairy or non-dairy for a vegan and/or paleo version) along with a generous fistful of fresh herbs and garlic to make a cool and creamy base for the carrots.
+(I’ve used mint, parsley and dill but you can use any combination of fresh spring herbs you have on hand.)
 The sauce can be made ahead of time and kept in the fridge until needed.

-- Once the carrots are cooled, you simply spread the herbed yogurt evenly on a platter and arrange your sumac roasted carrots on top.
-A sprinkling of hemp or sesame seeds over the top and you're ready to serve.
+- Once the carrots are cooled, you simply spread the herbed yogurt evenly on a platter and arrange your roasted carrots on top.
+A sprinkling of hemp or sesame seeds over the top and you are ready to serve.

 It’s a low effort side with serious flavor for your springtime menu.

-Colorful sumac roasted carrots are served over a bed of cool and creamy herbed yogurt in this simple spring side.
+Serve colorful roasted carrots over a bed of cool and creamy herbed yogurt for a

 Ingredients